-The climactic scene has the palace guards in trance, turning on themselves by screaming and stabbing their chests fiercely with their kris daggers, but without harm due to the black magic.
+The climactic scene has the palace guards in a trance, turning on themselves by screaming and stabbing their chests fiercely with their Kris daggers, but without harm due to the black magic.

 After the show we will take you to visit Tohpati village is widely known as the center of handmade Balinese Batik weaving.

-As you come over this site, you will learn many things on how locals express their mind through the pattern of beautiful batik starting from making design, waxing, giving colour and drying the batik after it undergo the long process.
+As you come over to this site, you will learn many things about how locals express their minds through the pattern of beautiful batik starting from making design, waxing, giving color, and drying the batik after it undergoes the long process.

 Next stop is Celuk village famous for producing high-grade gold and silver handicrafts.

-The village located in Gianyar Regency has the uniqueness and excellent in production of gold and silver handicrafts.
+The village located in Gianyar Regency has a unique and excellent production of gold and silver handicrafts.

-Almost all the families and villagers are Balinese who professional, skilled and art soul to develop the creative design and variety of products related to the gold and silvers.
+Almost all the families and villagers are Balinese who are professional, skilled, and art souls to develop the creative design and a variety of products related to gold and silvers.

-This craft village with long historical has been producing gold and silvers that penetrating the local, national and international markets.
+This craft village with a long history has been producing gold and silvers that penetrate the local, national, and international markets.

-Various type of jewellery, either as souvenirs or export commodities are produced in this village includes variation type of rings, necklaces, earrings, hairpins, brooch and others.
+Various types of jewelry, either as souvenirs or export commodities are produced in this village including variation types of rings, necklaces, earrings, hairpins, brooch, and others.

 Don’t miss the opportunity to purchase stunning handmade bracelets, rings, necklaces, and many other glimmering mementos.

-Continue trip to Mas Village, one of the many artists villages surrounding Ubud, is the best place on the island to find high-quality Balinese woodcarvings.
+Continue a trip to Mas Village, one of the many artist’s villages surrounding Ubud, which is the best place on the island to find high-quality Balinese woodcarvings.

 Considered some of the best woodcarvings in the world.
-Visitors to Mas Village will find a style of woodcarving characterised by a synergy between humanism and naturalism.
+Visitors to Mas Village will find a style of woodcarving characterized by a synergy between humanism and naturalism.